 As part of annual exams, Dr Goldstein, the best obgyn in Manhattan, recommends that women have a mammogram as part of their exam and to monitor their breast health.
 However, Mammography is only as good as the equipment employed and the people performing and interpreting the study.
 The mammography facilities that Dr Goldstein recommends do not simply have a technician do a study and then later have a physician come by and read images, and then having to decide if it is necessary to call the pa...

+Dr Steven R. Goldstein, an abnormal uterine bleeding specialist in NYC comments on a NY Times article on uterine cancer.
 In last weekend’s NY Times, there was a front-page article entitled, “Uterine cancer rapidly rising, especially among Black women.”
-Although the rates in Black women have risen the most, the rates of uterine cancer in all women have gone up steadily to the point where it is soon expected to replace colon cancer as the third most common cancer in women and is rapidly approaching the death rate seen with ovarian cancer, which many of you have come to realize is the most feared malignancy i...
+Although the rates in Black women have risen the most, the rates of uterine cancer in all women have gone up steadily to the point where it is soon expected to replace colon cancer as the third most common cancer in women and is rapidly a...

 Last week, Jane Brody, in her column, wrote about screening for breast cancer and early detection with mammograms as well as the confusion about who should get mammograms and at what frequency.
 This week, as the second of a two-part series, her article is entitled, “How to Reduce Breast Cancer Threat.”
 Much of what she writes about is absolutely true and not necessarily new.
 The relationship of alcohol to breast cancer is well known, although, moderate consumption of wine seems to res...